 My goal is to conduct research that helps conserve biodiversity under global change.

 My approach is interdisciplinary, incorporating both spatial and molecular analyses at contemporary and historical time scales.

-My current research focuses on terrestrial salamanders.
+My current research focuses on amphibians.
 I have also worked with alpine plants, salmonids, bats, and wolverines.

-I have just completed my PhD at the Duke University Program in Ecology, in Dean Urban's Landscape Ecology Lab.
+I have recently completed my PhD at the Duke University Program in Ecology, in Dean Urban's Landscape Ecology Lab.

 My research is generously supported by: